me-redteam/methodologies/Web_Application/test.md

 4.4.
 Test for `Path Traversal`, by performing input vector enumeration and analyze the input validation functions presented in the web application, you can use burpsuite intruder adn repeater.

 ## 5. Session Management Testing
 5.1.
-Identify actual session cookie out of bulk cookies in the application, as most of the application has many cookies, so you need to identify wihch one is the session cookie.
+Identify actual session cookie out of bulk cookies in the application, as most of the application has many cookies, so you need to identify which one is the session cookie.

 5.2 Decode cookies using some standard decoding algorithms such as `Base64`, `hex`, `URL`, etc, you can use Burpsuite decoder tool.